biolab/orange2/docs/extend-widgets/rst/settings.rst

 ***************************

 Settings can be saved in two different places.
-Orange Canvas save settings in .ini files in directory Orange/OrangeWidgets/widgetSettings.
-Each widget type has its separate file; for instance, the scatter plot's settings are saved in :obj:`ScatterPlot.ini`.
+Orange Canvas save settings in .ini files in its application data directory.
+Each widget type has a separate file; for instance, the scatter plot's settings are saved in :obj:`ScatterPlot.ini`.
 Saved schemas and applications save settings in .sav files; the .sav file is placed in the same directory as the schema or application, has the same name (except for the